endurtech/css-ready-classes-gravity-forms/readme.txt

 === CSS Ready Classes for Gravity Forms ===
 Contributors: endurox
+Donate link: https://endurtech.com/give-thanks/
-Tags: css ready classes, ready classes, css classes, gravityforms, gravity forms Donate link: https://endurtech.com/give-thanks/ Requires at least: 5.0
+Tags: css ready classes, ready classes, css classes, gravityforms, gravity forms
-Tested up to: 5.3.0
-Requires PHP: 5.6
-Stable tag: 2.4.5
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
+Requires at least: 5.0
+Tested up to: 5.3
+Stable tag: 2.4.5

 Conveniently select Gravity Form CSS Ready Classes from your form fields Appearance tab.

 == Description ==
 This WordPress plugin will allow you to conveniently select from a fully updated list of CSS Ready Classes from within your Gravity Forms form field's Appearance tab.
 This plugin is a modified version of [Brad's Gravity Forms CSS Ready Class Selector WordPress plugin](https://wordpress.org/plugins/gravity-forms-css-ready-selector/).
 Special thanks to [Brad Vincent](https://profiles.wordpress.org/bradvin/) for the original code and [Mike Kormendy](https://github.com/mkormendy) for the cleaned up version!
 [Visit our plugin web site](https://endurtech.com/css-ready-classes-plugin/) for more details.

+Considering the addition of a function to remove all backend tooltips from Gravity Forms.
+These tooltips are helpful to the uninitiated but quickly become a pest as they frequently appear (at least to me) with accidential cursor hover preventing the editing of fields.

 Did [this plugin](https://endurtech.com/css-ready-classes-plugin/) save you time and add value?
 [Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.